Devouty/StarDesktop/README.md

 # StarLauncher
-A Android desktop in my idea.
+A Android launcher in my idea.